Mary Batten: Career

 Batten's writings focus mostly on environmental and natural issues, including ecology, animals, plants, etc. In order to write, she has visited many tropical rainforests, astronomical observatories, scientific laboratories, and medical research centers.
 Batten has confirmed that she only writes non-fiction books, and that she feels "lucky to be a science writer" because [she] can follow [her] curiosity".
 Although Batten does not write fiction books, her writings are influenced by fiction author Flannery O'Connor, as well as non-fiction authors Stephen Jay Gould and Edward O. Wilson.
 As of 2011, she has written 16 books for adults and children.

 In 1992, Batten published "Sexual Strategies: How Females Choose Their Mates," which became one of her most successful books.
 This book, about the powerful role female mate choice plays in evolution, was released in an updated edition in 2008.
 "Sexual Strategies is a gem; a beautifully researched and concise introduction to animal mating systems and the clearest available account on the biology of female choice," said Sarah Blaffer Hrdy, Ph.D., Emeritus Professor of Anthropology, University of California, Davis.
-More information about this book can be found on the book's website, sexualstrategies.com.